OE-FET/keithley2600/README.md

 *Data structures:*

 The methods `voltageSweepSingleSMU` and `voltageSweepDualSMU` return lists with the measured voltages and currents.
-The higher level commands `transferMeasurement` and `outputMeasurement` return `ResultTable` objects. `ResultTable` stores the measurement data internally as a numpy array and provides information about column titles and units.
-It also provides a dictionary-like interface to access columns by name, a built in `plot` command, and methods to load and save the data to text files.
+The higher level commands `transferMeasurement` and `outputMeasurement` return `ResultTable` objects which are very similar to pandas dataframes but add support for column units. `ResultTable` stores the measurement data internally as a numpy array and provides information about column titles and units.
+It also provides a dictionary-like interface to access columns by name, live plotting of the data (requires matplotlib), and methods to load and save the data to text files.

 For example:
 ```python